 - Fold pastry over the mince and use a fork to crimp the edges together

-- Place all completed patties on to a tray (or two) and cook in oven for 20-25 minutes.
+- Place all completed patties on to a tray (or two) and cook in the 180°C fan/ 200°C/ 400°F / Gas Mark 6 oven for 20-25 minutes.

-Hope you enjoy these Jamaican Beef Patties as much as we do, please leave us a comment and let us know how you got on?
+Please leave us a comment and let us know how you got on?

 More Recipes using Pastry